CVHub520/X-AnyLabeling/examples/interactive_video_object_segmentation/sam3cpp/README.md

 make -j
 ```

-**Step 4:** Make the `sam3cpp` module importable from your Conda environment.
+**Step 4:** Make the `sam3cpp` module importable from your virtual environment.
 Either keep `PYTHONPATH` exported in the shell that launches X-AnyLabeling, or copy the built extension into your environment's `site-packages/`:

 ```bash
 # Per-shell (bash/zsh):